franziska-wegner/PhD_Thesis--Combinatorial_Problems_in_Energy_Networks--Graph_Theoretic_Models_and_Algorithms/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-# Combinatorial Problems in Energy Networks -- Graph Theoretic Models and Algorithms
+# Combinatorial Problems in Energy Networks - _Graph Theoretic Models and Algorithms_
 LaTeX source code and figures of the PhD thesis "Combinatorial Problems in Energy Networks -- Graph-theoretic Models and Algorithms".

 # License